 - There is a continual flow of new Aps on iPad.

-Short-term improvements I would like to see in my use of software?
+Short-term improvements I wanted to see in my use of software in 2019

 In general it is my design/illustration expertise coupled with RSI that limit what I can do, rather than difficulties with software per se.
 Skills also need to be continually updated as the software itself is upgraded to do new things.
 I make substantial use of training videos on You Tube and lynda.com and other internet sources to resolve any questions I have.